There's nothing like being on a team that's excited, focused, and winning.

 Morale is confidence, enthusiasm, and the discipline of a team at a specific time.
 It speaks to a sense of purpose and confidence in the future.

-If you’ve got it, it’s great.
+If you’ve got high morale, it’s great.
 You’ll probably have to keep fighting to keep it.

 If you don’t have it, things might seem dire.
 But you can recognize the causes and take practical steps to build it.